 When to go: Between April and October, weather around Ijen is dry and amenable to hiking – the rest of the year is too rainy for good trekking

-Malaysia's Cameron Highlands are famous for two things: tea and excellent trekking.
+Malaysia's Cameron Highlands is famous for two things: tea and excellent trekking.
 The cool climate makes the Cameron Highlands superb for growing tea; travelers flock to the green region just to take a break from Southeast Asia's typically scorching temperatures.

 Make no mistake, the Cameron Highlands is not a national park with helpful signs and maps.
 The area is still wild, with miles of trails winding through mountains and sprawling tea plantations.
 The area even proved to be the possible demise of legendary millionaire Jim Thompson who disappeared while on a walk.